claytonbrown/terraformExamples/abc/vpc-flowlog-demo/README.md

 # VPC FlowLogs On Alibaba Cloud

-**WARNING: DO NOT USE THIS SCRIPT, IT IS A WORK IN PROGRESS**

 - Terraform Version: v0.12.6
-- Alibaba Cloud Provider Version: v1.63
+- Alibaba Cloud Provider Version: v1.67
 - Status: Script working as of 2019-12-30 (YYYY-MM-DD)

 ## What